 During my month long trip to Europe a couple of years ago, I used a money belt to keep my money, credit cards and passport secure.
 The belt lasted one day around my waist as it was a little uncomfortable and bulky.
 I switched to a neck wallet after this and haven’t looked back since.
 Although not glamorous it definitely helps to keep your valuables secure and can be discreet if worn under a jacket.
 That being said, a lot of people love their money belts so either of these might work for you!
 My money belt also came with RFID pockets for credit cards and a passport.

 I never let rain spoil my travel plans.
 One way I ensure this is by packing a few rain ponchos.
 These are super cheap, really light weight and don’t take up any space at all (unlike an umbrella or bulky rain jacket).
 Although disposable, they can be worn over and over again like a regular rain jacket.
+Click HERE to find them on Amazon.

 I always pack my own water bottle when I travel.
 Up until recently, I used to clip my water bottle to my satchel using a carabiner (I know!!) but recently found a water bottle that has a build-in clasp that can be hooked on to my satchel.
 My previous bottle was metal but the bottom got warped when I filled it with hot water so I’ve switched to this instead.
 This bottle also has a lock (see right side) that makes the bottle completely spill proof.

 My general rule of thumb is that I carry a neck pillow with me if a flight is over 4 hours long.
 These are also great for train rides as well.
 I have an inflatable type that takes no time to inflate or deflate and is super easy to carry.
 This is also great because you get to decide how hard or soft you want the pillow to be.
+Click HERE for the link.

 Quick Drying Towel

 These towels are great if there is any water related activity involved in a trip (pool, beach, lake, thermal bath etc.) but I always have one or two in my suitcase regardless.
 These work like magic, dry so fast and virtually fold in to a tiny square.
+You can find these on Amazon.

 Waterproof Phone Case